okta/okta.github.io/README.md

     [okta.github.io master]$ git fetch origin

     # Note: The following command overwrites any new changes to the weekly branch!
 Before running this,
     # make sure there are no new commits that have been merged in since you merged into master.
-If there are, you must rebase first.
+    # If there have been merges since step 8, you must rebase before pushing master to weekly.
     [okta.github.io master]$ git push -f origin origin/master:weekly
     ```